Eddie Jemison

-Life and career
+Early life

-Jemison was born in New Orleans, Louisiana, the son of Rosalie (née Centanni) and Edward Francis Jemison and is of Irish and Italian descent.
+Jemison was born in New Orleans, Louisiana, the son of Rosalie (née Centanni) and Edward Francis Jemison, Sr. and is of Irish and Italian descent.
 He was raised in Kenner, Louisiana, and attended a Catholic secondary school, Archbishop Rummel High School.
 He graduated from Louisiana State University where he was a member of the Delta Chi fraternity.

-Jemison has made multiple appearances on Late Night with David Letterman and starred in television pilots for NBC and ABC.
-He is also a veteran of the Chicago theatre scene where his stage credits include The Wizards of Quiz at the National Jewish Theatre; Only Kidding at the Wisdom Bridge Theatre; Loot at Tulane Repertory; A Christmas Carol at the Goodman Theatre; Talking to Myself and Holiday Memories at the Northlight Theatre; and T Bone N Weasel at Victory Gardens.
-Jemison also performed in The Two Gentlemen of Verona and As You Like It at the Chicago Shakespeare Theater.
+Career

+As an actor in films, Jemison's major breakthrough was the Ocean's franchise, a series of movies in which he played Livingston Dell.
+He made his directorial debut in 2013 with an independent film called King of Herrings, starring himself and longtime friends Joe Chrest and John Mese, who both also came out of LSU's theatre department.
+Jemison's wife, Laura Lamson, co-starred in the film as well.

+Television career

 In the mid-1990s, before launching a film career, he starred in a series of Bud Light commercials with the tagline "Yes, I am".
-Offered a contract to continue playing the character, Jemison instead chose to pursue music for a time, which prompted the creation of the "Budweiser Frogs".
+This catchphrase, "Yes, I am," has stuck to Jemison over the years, to the point that he became a little weary of being the "Yes, I am" guy.
+Other major commercial credits for Jemison included a Wheaties commercial with basketball star Michael Jordan and an appearance alongside football star Joe Montana.

 Online, Jemison starred in the web series Self Storage.

+Jemison has also appeared on Late Night with David Letterman.